Frequently Asked Questions

-DD ticket holders receive complimentary coffee and water.
+DD ticket holders receive complimentary coffee, soft drinks, and water.
 DDs may not consume alcohol.

-Volunteers will direct designated drivers not attending the event to pickup locations.
+Volunteers will direct designated drivers not attending the event to the designated pickup location, coming soon.

-Where should Uber/the taxi/my friend pick me up at the event?
+Where should Lyft/Uber/the taxi/my friend pick me up at the event?

-Volunteers will direct designated drivers not attending the event to pickup locations.
+Volunteers will direct designated drivers not attending the event to the pickup location, coming soon.